-- 1. Present a professional approach, demonstrating awareness of the ethical and legal issues of professional practice - 2.
-Understand the roles of the interprofessional (multidisciplinary) team - 3.
-Take account of the physical and psychological impact of ill-health - 4.
-Analyse an occupation used in professional practice setting - 5.
-Demonstrate basic clinical reasoning and problem solving skills - 6.
-Complete a basic and appropriate assessment of a service users occupational needs - 7.
-Demonstrate basic skills in using a client-centred approach - 8.
-Demonstrate safe and effective use of occupational therapy skills - 9.
-Demonstrate safe and effective professional practice when working in a health or social care setting - 10.
-Demonstrate appropriate verbal and written communication skills with all colleagues, service users and their carers and other services.
+- Present a professional approach in relation to behaviours such as but not limited to: time management, preparation, organisation, personal presentation, communication, reliability, team working and attitude. - 2.
+Demonstrate safe and effective professional practice demonstrating awareness of the ethical and legal issues when working in a health or social care setting. - 3.
+Understand the roles of the interprofessional (multidisciplinary) team. - 4.
+Take account of the physical and psychological impact of ill health. - 5.
+Demonstrate basic skills in using a client-centred approach. - 6.
+Demonstrate safe and effective use of occupational therapy skills. - 7.
+Analyse an occupation used in professional practice setting. - 8.
+Complete a basic and appropriate assessment of a service user's occupational needs. - 9.
+Demonstrate basic professional reasoning and problem solving skills. - 10.
+Demonstrate appropriate verbal and written communication skills with all colleagues, service users their carers, and other services

-Occupational Therapy Practice 2 (OTP2)
+Profession Practice for Occupational Therapy 2 (PPOT2)